jlopezc28/Basic_Onshape_CAD/README.md

 ### Reflection

 ---
-# This is where all my progress is reported

-The mount is done, I was strugging to finish it at first until i realized there was a video for the tutorial on how to do it. heres the link to the mount https://cvilleschools.onshape.com/documents/85b4317d4da0fd0fa324b129/w/e220e57b56170a53aa2f0e31/e/79a35908bc47778eac673a90

-This one took me a while but wasn't too difficult to complete the link to the fork https://cvilleschools.onshape.com/documents/85b4317d4da0fd0fa324b129/w/e220e57b56170a53aa2f0e31/e/675f762231edfebe53832c22

-The tire was pretty easy, the shape threw me off at first but regardless the video helped explain That's the link to my tire https://cvilleschools.onshape.com/documents/85b4317d4da0fd0fa324b129/w/e220e57b56170a53aa2f0e31/e/d135273df4c28b5a158f01c0

 The wheel came with a lot of steps, some of them like making the holes made me struggle. adding the bearing was simple though the link for the wheel and bearing https://cvilleschools.onshape.com/documents/85b4317d4da0fd0fa324b129/w/e220e57b56170a53aa2f0e31/e/6850a7beb8a016f513f19919